Fujairah: Tourism

 The restored Fujairah Fort and the nearby Fujairah Museum are located in Fujairah City.
 Fujairah Heritage Village, near Madhab Spring Park, preserves some of the emirate's past.
 The main mosque is the large white Sheikh Zayed Mosque, the second largest in the UAE and a landmark that is visible from many locations in the centre of the city.
 It can hold around 28,000 worshippers.

 The Fujairah Museum opened its doors in 1991 and is home to archeological exhibits discovered in various parts of the emirate.
-Some of the exhibits date back to the sixth millennium BC while others are from Islamic rule of the city's more modern history.
-They include pottery, jewelry, and spearheads.
+Some of the exhibits date back to the sixth millennium BC, while others are from the city's more modern Islamic rule.
+They include pottery, jewellery, and spearheads.
 The most famous item at the museum is an ostrich egg that dates back to 2,500 BC.